 - Take them on a father/son campout or a mother/daughter banquet or tea.

 - Encourage them to get involved in a sport or an organization.

 - Take them with you on community service work, such as serving meals at a mission.

 What Our Involvement Can Mean

 As concerned teachers, caring neighbors, and compassionate Christians, we must take some action to offset the problems of the fatherless before the consequences overwhelm society.
 We must be always ready to help, especially in spiritual matters.
 Pointing students to Jesus Christ and the sure Word of God will produce a life that glorifies God (Heb.
 12:2; II Pet.
 1:3–4).

 About Dr. Walter Fremont

-Dr. Walter Fremont is the former Dean of the School of Education at Bob Jones University and is the author of Becoming an Effective Christian Counselor, Forming a New Generation, and Power to Serve.
+Dr. Walter Fremont is the former Dean of the School of Education at Bob Jones University.

 Published in Teacher to Teacher, January 2003